Theatre: The Ruby Slippers

-Arriving in time for the annual Pride festivities, The Ruby Slippers tackles issues concerning sexuality and love, and those who feel like they are different on the inside to what they are on the outside, using humour, music and drama to create a memorable theatre experience.
+This Royal Court Theatre show arrives just in time for the annual Pride festivities.
+The Ruby Slippers tackles sexuality, love, and those who feel like they’re different on the inside from the outside.
+And the show uses humour, music and drama to create a memorable theatre experience.

-The Ruby Slippers is a club built in the image of its owner Raz (James Rogerson), a gay man who is as flamboyant and outgoing as he is secretive about how he truly feels towards a member of the team, Ryan (Kurtis Stacey).
+The Ruby Slippers is a club in the image of its owner Raz (James Rogerson).
+He’s a gay man who is flamboyant and outgoing.
+But he’s secretive about how he truly feels towards a member of the team, Ryan (Kurtis Stacey).
 The perception, especially by the club’s two-person drag act Phoenix (Jordan Simms) and Destiny (Owen Farrow), is that it will only be a matter of time before Raz and Ryan get together romantically.
 Certainly, Raz is just waiting for the right moment to let Ryan know – a sudden decision to kiss him on the lips is a big hint – and Ryan has admitted privately that he loves Raz.

 However, Ryan does not like how he looks on the outside, and wishes to become a woman through planned surgery.
 He struggles to let Raz know, and he is eventually advised to let Raz know by text.
 The reaction is not exactly what he hoped for, and leads to a tense situation for all involved.
 In the meantime, Raz is strongly considering selling the struggling club to Laura (Emma Vaudrey), a representative of Asco (a local supermarket, after a huge merger perhaps?), which would result in the club closing down and becoming a supermarket.
 We also meet Helen (Debra Redcliffe), Ryan’s mum, who is training to become a psychic while remaining the go-between at times within the Raz-Ryan relationship.